Abbi S. Taylor

 I have had the privilege of helping people in the very darkest times of their lives.
 I was able to prove that a little boy’s parents did nothing to harm him and that the babysitter had actually caused the injury.
 I made sure that they did not spend a day apart from their son and that no charges were ever filed against them.
 His parents were so grateful that they named their next child Abbi, after me.
 Unfortunately for them she has my gift of gab.

-As the lead attorney on a case with national exposure where five camp counselors at a program for troubled youngsters were charged with murder in the death of a participant.
+I was the lead attorney on a case with national exposure where five camp counselors at a program for troubled youngsters were charged with murder in the death of a participant.
 I was able to prove that they had done everything they were trained to do, exactly the way they were trained to do it and that he had died of his own behavior, not anything they did.
 The charges were eventually dropped and I was able to get the arrest erased off of their records.
 I was honored to attend one of their weddings.
-He and his family regard me as a member of their family.
+He and his family regard me as a member of their family to this day.

 In another case, I represented a client who was convicted of a domestic incident with his wife, which made him deportable.
 He was in immigration custody and being deported when I was hired.
 I was able to get his conviction set aside and he was released from custody back to his American wife and three children to resume his life with his wonderful family.

 These are a few examples of why I am so proud to do the kind of work that I am able to do.
-In my personal life, I have a beautiful daughter and a grandson who is growing like a weed.
-My husband and I love to run half marathons (I did my first full marathon a few years ago), play tennis, do yoga and relax with our dogs, a Border Collie mix and a Lab mix.
+In my personal life, I have a daughter and son-in-law and two grandchildren who are growing like weeds, and we love spending time with them.
+My husband and I love to run half marathons (I did my first full marathon a few years ago), play tennis, do yoga and relax with our dogs.
 I volunteer on the board of MostlyMutts.org an animal rescue organization and no-kill shelter.

 Commitment to Clients